Available with Standard or Advanced license.

 - Read PostgreSQL database requirements for ArcGIS to confirm that Esri supports the PostgreSQL and ArcGIS version combination you want to use.

-If you need to upgrade your PostgreSQL database, see your PostgreSQL documentation for information on new functionality in the DBMS and how to upgrade it.
+If you need to upgrade your PostgreSQL database, see your PostgreSQL documentation for information on new functionality in the database management system and how to upgrade it.
 Remember that the upgraded databases must have the same name and owner that they had before.
 Also, set the search_path variable for the database to "$user", public, and sde.

 - Check to see if your geodatabase can be upgraded.
 To do this, install the ArcGIS client version you want to move to onto one machine.
 If you install ArcGIS Desktop, you can connect to the geodatabase and open the Database Properties dialog box to see if a geodatabase upgrade is possible.
 If you install ArcGIS Server (enterprise edition) or the ArcGIS Engine Geodatabase Update extension, you can use the ArcPy Describe function to determine if the geodatabase can be upgraded.